Grace Quan: Operations

 In 2005, Grace Quan sailed from San Francisco Bay to Sacramento, where schoolchildren toured the boat.

 The junk is docked at the San Francisco Maritime National Historical Park at Hyde Street Pier in the winter and at China Camp State Park in San Rafael in the summer.
 It sails between these locations twice a year, a distance of about 15 nautical miles.

-In 2014, the junk took a voyage around San Francisco Bay, visiting the sites of several historic Chinese immigrant shrimp fishing villages, including stops in Richmond, California, Hunters Point in San Francisco and Redwood City, California in the south bay.
+In 2014, in the research-based art and civic engagement project Bay Chronicles created and directed by Rene Yung of cultural and arts organization Chinese Whispers, and produced in collaboration with the San Francisco Maritime National Historical Park, Grace Quan voyaged around San Francisco Bay to retrace the history of Chinese shrimp fishing on the Bay, visiting former sites of historic Chinese immigrant shrimp fishing villages, including Richmond, California, Hunters Point in San Francisco and Redwood City, California in the south bay.
+In addition to extensive public programming along the sail route, media captured on the expedition by the Chinese Whispers creative team was made into an immersive installation of the same title by Yung, for public education and enjoyment at the San Francisco Maritime National Historical Park Visitor Center.

 Significance

 When the junk was being built, Phil Choy, a historian with the Chinese Historical Society of America, said, "This project dispels the perception that all Chinese were laundrymen and houseboys and cooks.
 They had know-how.
 They were enterprising and resourceful."

-Rene Yung, director of community cultural group Chinese Whispers said in 2014 that "The historic Chinese immigrant experience in America was marked by oppression and erasure of their contributions from national memory.
+Rene Yung, director of Chinese Whispers, said in 2014 that "The historic Chinese immigrant experience in America was marked by oppression and erasure of their contributions from national memory.
 The once-thriving Chinese shrimping industry and community around San Francisco Bay is one of these forgotten stories."
-He described the voyage of Grace Quan as a tribute to "this pioneer community and San Francisco's maritime heritage."
+She described the journey of Grace Quan in Chinese Whispers: Bay Chronicles as a tribute to "this pioneer community and San Francisco's maritime heritage."